aalto-ics-kepaco/retention_order_prediction/README.md

 # Usage

-All experiments of the paper can be reproduced by using the calling the [evaluation_scenarios_main.py](src/evaluation_scenarios_main.py) script with the propper paramters:
+All experiments of the paper can be reproduced by using the calling the [evaluation_scenarios_main.py](src/evaluation_scenarios_main.py) script with the proper parameters:

 ```bash
 usage: evaluation_scenarios_main.py <ESTIMATOR> <SCENARIO> <SYSSET> <TSYSIDX> <PATH/TO/CONFIG.JSON> <NJOBS> <DEBUG>